ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 It is important that the Filtered Property Map response MUST include all inherited property values for the specified entities.
-A Full Property Map may skip a property P for an entity A if P can be derived using inheritance from another entitiy B. A Filtered Property Map request may include only A but not B. In such a case, the property B MUST be included in the response for A.
+A Full Property Map may skip a property P for an entity A if P can be derived using inheritance from another entity B. A Filtered Property Map request may include only A but not B. In such a case, the property B MUST be included in the response for A.